Severe Combined Immunodeficiency (SCID)Symptoms, Doctors, Treatments, Advances & More

 - SCID

-Andrew Gennery practices in Newcastle Upon Tyne, United Kingdom.
+Andrew Gennery practices practicing medicine in Newcastle Upon Tyne, United Kingdom.
 Mr. Gennery is rated as an Elite expert by MediFind in the treatment of Severe Combined Immunodeficiency (SCID).
-His top areas of expertise are Primary Immunodeficiency (PID), Severe Combined Immunodeficiency (SCID), Chronic Granulomatous Disease, Bone Marrow Transplant, and Heart Transplant.
+He is also highly rated in 28 other conditions, according to our data.
+His clinical expertise encompasses Severe Combined Immunodeficiency (SCID), Primary Immunodeficiency (PID), Chronic Granulomatous Disease, Bone Marrow Transplant, and Heart Transplant.

 Office

-Christopher Dvorak is a Hematologist and an Oncologist in San Francisco, California.
+Christopher Dvorak is a Hematologist and an Oncologist practicing medicine in San Francisco, California.
 Dr. Dvorak is rated as an Elite provider by MediFind in the treatment of Severe Combined Immunodeficiency (SCID).
-His top areas of expertise are Severe Combined Immunodeficiency (SCID), Juvenile Myelomonocytic Leukemia (JMML), Hepatic Venoocclusive Disease with Immunodeficiency, Bone Marrow Transplant, and Splenectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Severe Combined Immunodeficiency (SCID), Juvenile Myelomonocytic Leukemia (JMML), Hepatic Venoocclusive Disease with Immunodeficiency, Bone Marrow Transplant, and Splenectomy.

 Summary: This study will examine the role of hereditary factors in different forms of severe combined immunodeficiency (SCID).
 Patients with immunodeficiencies may be eligible for this study.
 Candidates include: * Patients with diminished numbers of T cells or NK cells or both, or * Patients with normal T cell and NK cell numbers but diminished T cell, B cell, or NK cell function.
 Relatives of patients wil...